-Aleksander J. Rostocki, Ryszard M. Siegoczyński Institute of Physics Warsaw University of Technology Warsaw, Poland
+Aleksander J. Rostocki Institute of Physics Warsaw University of Technology Warsaw, Poland

-Stanisław Ptasznik Oils Technology Department Institute of Agricultural and Food Biotechnology Warsaw, Poland
+Stanisław Ptasznik Meat and Fat Technology Department Institute of Agricultural and Food Biotechnology Warsaw, Poland

-Abstract-The aim of the study was to investigate the phase transitions in biofuel components by using ultrasonic methods on the example of methyl esters of fatty acids, in a wide range of pressures (from atmospheric pressure to 400 MPa) and for various temperatures from 5 to 20 °C. Investigation of phase transitions in biofuels at high pressures is of great importance in the design of injection systems in modern diesel engines (common rail).
+Abstract- The fundamental goal of this work is to verify the hypothesis of the existence of high-pressure phase transitions in biofuel components on the example of rapeseed fatty acid methyl esters (RME), by using ultrasonic methods. in a wide range of pressures (from atmospheric pressure to 300 MPa) and for various temperatures from 5 to 20 °C. Investigation of phase transitions in biofuels at high pressures is of great importance in the design of injection systems in modern diesel engines (common rail).
 Direct examination of phase transitions in liquids under high pressure, using classical methods, is very difficult.
-To overcome this disadvantage, the authors applied ultrasonic methods (viscosity measurement), which in contrast to the classical methods allow in a relatively simple way the investigation high-pressure properties of liquids.
+To overcome this disadvantage, the authors applied ultrasonic methods (viscosity measurement), which in contrast to the classical methods allow in a relatively simple way the investigation of high-pressure properties of liquids.
 Viscosity was measured by the original method that uses ultrasonic surface waves of the Bleustein-Gulyaev type, developed by the authors at the Institute of Fundamental Technological Research in Warsaw.
-From the measured viscosity isotherms, the occurrence and kinetics of high-pressure phase transitions in methyl esters were evaluated.
+From the measured viscosity isotherms, the occurrence of high-pressure phase transitions in methyl esters were evaluated.

-Keywords-ultrasonic Bleustein-Gulyaev waves, viscosity measurements, biofuels, high-pressure phase transitions
+Keywords- high-pressure phase transitions, biofuels, ultrasonic Bleustein-Gulyaev waves, viscosity measurements